 I then had to remove 28 screws from the roof that held down the factory installed vent.
 This seemed overly excessive.
 The MaxXfan Deluxe only has 16 screws holding it in place.

-Next, I moved to the inside of the camper where I had to remove the four screws holding the inside trim cover on.
-After that, there are two screws holding the bug screen onto the roof piece, but before removing those I had to pull out the screw holding the vents handle together.
-The screen can’t be removed with the handle on.
+Next, I moved to the inside of the camper where I had to remove the four screws holding the inside trim cover in place.
+After that, there are two screws holding the bug screen onto the roof piece, but before removing those I had to pull out the screw holding the vent’s handle.
+The screen cannot be removed with the handle on.

-Once all 35 screws were removed the inside and outside pieces separate and were easily removed.
+Once all 35 screws were removed the inside and outside pieces separated and the whole unit slid out.
 This process took less than 30 minutes to complete which was a huge relief to me as I thought removing the old vent would be the most arduous part of this renovation.

 Removing All the Old Sealant

 Next, I had to finish completely removing all the remaining sealant.
 I used acetone here as well and spent the better part of an hour making sure I got all that old sealant off.
-I then used soapy water with Dawn dish soap to clean the entire area to make sure the remaining acetone was neutralized and simultaneously remove dirt and debris.
+I then used soapy water with Dawn dish soap to clean the entire area to make sure the remaining acetone was neutralized and simultaneously remove dirt and debris from the surface.

 MaxXfan Deluxe Installation